 A crushing hazard arises wherever high forces act in a confined space and body parts can become trapped between moving and fixed components.
 In the practice of concrete demolition, interior demolition, rock excavation, tunnel construction and natural stone extraction, hydraulically operated tools and attachment equipment are central work resources.
 These include, among others, concrete demolition shear as well as Rock Splitters, complemented by hydraulic power pack, hydraulic demolition shear, rock wedge splitter cylinders, Multi Cutters, steel shear and tank cutters.
 The specific combination of material (concrete, natural stone, steel), energy source (hydraulic pressure) and work environment (construction site, industrial hall, underground tunneling) makes the systematic control of the crushing hazard a core task of occupational safety – from planning through operation to maintenance.
+Effective prevention builds on clear risk identification, robust exclusion zones and reliably de-energized states during setup, changeover and maintenance.

-Definition: What is meant by a crushing hazard
+Definition: What is meant by a crushing hazard?

 A crushing hazard is the risk of body parts being crushed between fixed and/or moving parts.
 Typical crushing points are gripping, cutting and pressing zones, shear points, infeed and clamping points, but also transfer points where workpieces rest, are shifted or held.
 In applications with hydraulic demolition and splitting tools, these hazards arise in particular at the jaw areas of the concrete demolition shear, at splitting wedges and cylinders of rock and concrete splitter devices, at joints, bolts, hinges, as well as between the workpiece and the ground.
 Crush injuries can be triggered by intended movements (opening, closing, splitting) or by uncontrolled events (secondary breakage, slippage, rebound, follow-on movement due to residual pressure).
+Adjacent hazards such as pinch and nip points frequently coexist with crushing zones and must be treated with the same rigor in the hazard analysis.

 Causes and typical scenarios